Healthcare CRM focuses on patient relationships and engagement, while EHR is centered on maintaining comprehensive and secure health records.

 Healthcare CRM systems manage and utilize patient-related data to enhance patient care, engagement, and overall healthcare outcomes.
 The data managed within healthcare CRM systems revolves around patient information, interactions, and engagement within the healthcare ecosystem.

-Healthcare CRM systems are used by a range of healthcare professionals and administrative staff involved in patient care and engagement.
-CRM platforms must integrate with other healthcare systems to provide comprehensive patient information and improve operational efficiency within healthcare institutions.
+The user base of healthcare CRM systems encompasses various healthcare professionals and administrative staff involved in patient care and engagement.
+“A CRM system reaches its full potential when it’s connected with other applications and software,” says Forbes Advisor.
+Integration with other healthcare systems ensures that CRM platforms deliver comprehensive patient information and enhance operational efficiency within healthcare institutions.

 Electronic health records (EHRs) are a digital version of a patient's paper chart, containing their medical history, diagnoses, medications, treatment plans, immunization dates, allergies, radiology images, lab test results, and other health-related information.
 EHR systems are designed to streamline the storage, retrieval, and management of patient health information within healthcare settings.